NewsTreasure CoastRegion St Lucie County

 Deputies discovered a noose in Rosales' backyard, which they say was used in that incident.

-Deputies say a child was present during the choking incident, and they gave a statement that corroborated the woman's account.
+Deputies say the girlfriend's young son was present during the choking incident, and he gave a statement that corroborated the woman's account.
+The arrest report says the boy attempted to hit Rosales as he was attacking his mother.

-Animal Control also responded to the scene, and the two dogs at the residence were transferred to St. Lucie County Animal Control.
+Animal Control also responded to the scene, and the two dogs—both owned by the girlfriend—were removed from the residence transferred to St. Lucie County Animal Control for their safety.

 Rosales was charged with battery by strangulation (domestic violence), animal cruelty and child abuse.
 He is being held at the St. Lucie County Jail on no bond.